Fishers Island is a community of Volunteers and Non-Profits

 The Fishers Island community is very fortunate to have a dedicated volunteer base and active non-profit organizations.
 To learn more about any of them, please click the organization’s name.

 The Fishers Island Community Board (ICB) was formed in 2006, following in the footsteps of years of work by the Fishers Island Civic Association.
-ICB is composed of representatives from each of the Tax Districts, six elected members (three seasonal and three year-round residents), and a representative from the Island Health Project, Walsh Park, FIDCO and the Utility Company.
-ICB serves in a coordinating role, keeping the Island stakeholders apprised of what is happening in the community and hosts island-wide strategic discussions.
+ICB is composed of representatives from each of the Tax Districts, six elected members (three seasonal and three year-round residents), and a representative from the Island Health Project, Walsh Park, FIDCO, the Utility Company, the 4 tax districts; FI School, Waste Management, Ferry and Fire, and many non-profits.
+ICB serves in a coordinating role, keeping Island stakeholders apprised of what is happening in the community and hosts island-wide strategic discussions.

 Fishers Island’s Communications including the FishersIsland.net website, Fog Horn newsletter, and social media serve the Island’s community members and others, on and off the Island.
 Enjoy exploring this website and subscribe to the monthly Fog Horn at the bottom of this page.